exactly-once/Home/content/posts/messaging-infrastructure.md

 Throughout this article we are assuming that the message queue we are using is durable and it re-delivers messages for processing in case previous processing attempts have failed.
 In this model receiving of a message is a *read* operation that has no side effects.
 In order to remove a message from the queue it needs to be consumed.
 The *consume* operation permanently removes the message from the queue.

-## Building blocks
+## Basic operations

-In the model of a distributed system that was introduced in the previous posts, message processing can be broken down to a small set of simple building blocks.
-The set consists of five types of operations
+In the model of a distributed system that was introduced in the previous posts, message processing can be broken down into a list of basic operations.
+Here's the list in order that ensures guaranteed delivery mentioned above.
 - receive message
 - execute business logic
 - persist state change